cheapjack/LabFromAChip/docs/index.md

 7"/12" vinyl record fragment|1|Found in a flat in the Holly Street Estate, Hackney 1996

-## Background: Bridging The World-To-Chip Barrier
+## Bridging The World-To-Chip Barrier

 <img alt="Workshop at Liverpool John Moores University with Dr Rod Dillon, 2019" src="images/workshopmontage.jpg" width="400">